Fire crews battle blaze at multiple buildings in Saint John

 Firefighters in Saint John battled a major blaze, closing some city streets early Tuesday morning.

-Steve Voutour, platoon chief with the Saint John Fire Department said five buildings that were connected on Albert and Metcalf Street caught fire around 5:30 a.m.
+Steve Voutour, platoon chief with the Saint John Fire Department, said five connected buildings on Albert and Metcalf streets caught fire around 5:30 a.m.

-All five buildings were caught in the blaze and vacant at the time, he said.
+All five buildings caught in the blaze were vacant at the time, he said.

-Voutour said Albert Street is expected to be blocked off to motorists for several hours throughout the morning.
+Albert Street was blocked off to motorists for several hours throughout the morning but is now open.

 Albert St between Metcalf St and Main St, and Metcalf St between Elgin St and Cunard St, and half of Main St are all closed due to a structure fire.
 Please avoid the area.—